 Depending on how long you have in Malta, you can combine your trip to the Blue Lagoon with a tour of Gozo too, but I’d recommend dedicating a whole other day to it though if you can.
 The boat leaves at around 1 pm to transport those who have opted for this across, but you can sit on board for the ride even if you haven’t.

 With around four hours on Comino, we spent the rest of the afternoon sunbathing on the boat, taking the water slide into the sea, and swimming in the cooling water – more cautiously now than before I was stung by the jellyfish!

 When the time came to leave, we crossed over to Gozo to pick up the other tour group, before taking a detoured trip back to mainland Malta.

 We passed a beautiful coastline of rock formations to see ‘the only elephant in Malta’…

 Followed by the ‘door and the window’ in the ocean….

 …and past the Comino Hotel, an exclusive resort area which is the only one of its kind on the island, and has access to its very own beach.
-Oh how the other half live.
+Oh, how the other half lives.